yyin-dev/MIT6.828/labNotes/lab5/lab5.md

 ## The Block Cache

 Code in `fs/bc.c`.
 JOS uses disk of size 3GB or less.
 We reserve a 3GB region of the file system environment's address space from 0x10000000 (`DISKMAP`) up to 0xD0000000 (`DISKMAP + DISKMAX`), as a "memory-mapped" version of the disk.
-The example, disk block 0 is mapped at virtual address 0x10000000, disk block 1 is mapped at virtual address 0x10001000, and so on.
+For example, disk block 0 is mapped at virtual address 0x10000000, disk block 1 is mapped at virtual address 0x10001000, and so on.
 The `diskaddr` function in `fs/bc.c` implements this translation.
 We reserve most of the file system environment's address space in this way.

 It's slow to read the entire disk into memory.
 So we do something similar to demand paging, where we only allocate pages in the disk map region and read the correspoinding block from the disk in response to a page fault in the region.